 - In FortiNAC set up one or more RADIUS servers for authentication.
 See RADIUS for additional information.

-- Make sure that the RADIUS secret is the same everywhere, including: the RADIUS server itself, RADIUS server settings configured in FortiNAC, RADIUS settings configured on model configuration and in the configuration for your device.
+- Make sure that the RADIUS secret is the same everywhere, including: the RADIUS server itself, RADIUS server settings configured in FortiNAC, RADIUS settings configured on the Model Configuration window and in the configuration for your device.
 If the RADIUS secret does not match in all locations, authentication requests will fail.

 - Add the Device to FortiNAC using the Discovery process or by adding the device manually.
-See Discovery or Add or modify a device.
+See Discover devices or Add or modify a device.

 - After the device is added to FortiNAC you must complete the model for the network device in the database.
 See Model configuration.